-Jeju Island (aka Jejudo, and Chejudo) is located in Korea Strait, approx 130 km (80 ml) to the south of mainland South Korea.
-Jeju is among the country's top island resort destinations and often referred to as "Chinese tourist mecca " due to its huge popularity among tourists from China.
-The Island covers a total area of approx 1848 km2 (714 ml2) and has total population around 590,000.
+Jeju Island (aka Jejudo/Chejudo) is located in Korea Strait, approx 130 km (80 mi) to the south of mainland South Korea.
+Jeju is among the country's top island resort destinations and is often referred to as the "Chinese tourist mecca " due to its huge popularity among tourists arriving from China.
+The island has total area approx 1848 km2 (714 mi2) and population around 0,6 million.

-- Climate is temperate - even in the winter, temperatures rarely fall below 0 C (32 F).
-However, in January 2016, a cold whether front affected the island.
-The snow forced the cancellation of around 1200 flights, stranding around 90,000 passengers..
+Climate is temperate - even in the winter, temperatures rarely fall below 0 C (32 F).
+However, in January 2016, a cold-weather front affected the island.
+The snow forced the cancellation of around 1200 flights, stranding around 90,000 passengers.

-- The island is served by Jeju International Airport (South Korea's 2nd largest - after Incheon).
-Rgeularly scheduled domestic flights are operated between Jeju City and Seoul (country's capital city).
-This air route is the world's busiest, with over 10 million passengers flown between both cities per year.
+The island is served by Jeju International Airport (South Korea's 2nd largest - after Incheon).
+Regularly scheduled domestic flights are operated between Jeju City and Seoul (Korea's capital city).
+This air route is the world's busiest, with 10+ million passengers being flown between both cities annually.

 Jeju Naval Base (officially "Jeju Civilian-Military Complex Port") was completed and opened in February 2016.
 Construction works started in 2007.
 The project's total cost was USD 907 million.

 - The base is located near Gangjeong (on the island's southern coast).
 Its pier capacity is 20 warships, 3 submarines plus 2 passenger cruise liners (GT tonnage up to 150,000 tons).

 - The base's construction was halted several times by local protesters concerned about its environmental impact.
 The protesters also saw the base as a USA-driven military project aimed at China.